 Top 3 Things You’ll Learn

-- Factors affecting overall pharmacy costs
+- Top factors affecting overall pharmacy benefit costs for employer-sponsored plans

 #5: PBM and Medical Carrier Mergers